Oigen cast iron (history, how to use, care for your cast-iron)

 To care for your tetsubin, follow these tips:

-After useAfter using your kettle, discard the remaining water and thoroughly dry both the inside and outside.
+After useAfter using your kettle, discard the remaining water and thoroughly dry the inside and outside.

 Turn it upside down and allow it to dry with the lid off.